fga-eps-mds/2019.1-hubcare-plugin/README.md

 [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/fga-eps-mds/2019.1-hubcare-plugin.svg)](http://isitmaintained.com/project/fga-eps-mds/2019.1-hubcare-plugin "Average time to resolve an issue")
 [![Percentage of issues still open](http://isitmaintained.com/badge/open/fga-eps-mds/2019.1-hubcare-plugin.svg)](http://isitmaintained.com/project/fga-eps-mds/2019.1-hubcare-plugin "Percentage of issues still open")

 The Hubcare is an open-source project to manage if a repository is good or not to a newcomer, either a passing visitor, someone who looks for contributions or someone who just is interested in the software.
-If you are interested in the documentation, just go to [Hubcare Docs](https://cjjcastro.gitlab.io/2019-1-hubcare-docs)
+If you are interested in the documentation, just go to [Hubcare Docs](https://fga-eps-mds.github.io/2019.1-hubcare-docs/)

 This repository is the Hubcare's browser extension.

 ## Getting started

-Before anything, you need to install [docker]() and [docker-compose]().
+Before anything, you need to install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/).
 After installing those, you'll be able to start contributing to this project.

-### Commands

-#### Run aplication
+### Run application

 This command run a development chrome extension.